Which is better—a 401(k) or a pension plan?

 You have several different options for what you can do with the funds in your 401(k) after leaving a job.

-1. Leave the money in your former employer’s plan
+1. Leave the money in your former employer’s plan?

 When you retire, you may have the option to keep your money in your former employer’s plan.
-If you are happy with the investment choices offered and the fees within the plan are reasonable, this can be solid option.
+If you are happy with the investment choices offered and the fees within the plan are reasonable, this can be a solid option.

 Pros